Zero waste and Eco stores

 Location: 2 Mill Street, Ottery St Mary, Devon, EX11 1AD

-Opening soon down in Devon, Fillfull have gone fully plastic free!
-Started by husband and wife team Dan and Alice, and with help from CrowdFunder, Fillfull are aiming to provide all the every-day essentials, with minimal environmental impact.
+A zero waste store down in Devon, Fillfull have gone fully plastic free!
+Started by husband and wife team Dan and Alice, Fillfull aim to provide all the every-day essentials, with minimal environmental impact.
 They also have a focus on gluten and dairy free products, and a real community focus.

 Health & Food